-2-3 pair, wool or wool blend is good
+Two to three pairs, wool or wool blend is good.

 10. Handwear

 Mitten Shell, Wool or Pile Mittens, Gloves, Glove liners - A versatile system of layers and shells works best.
 Having options of thicker and thinner layers allow you to adjust to the changing weather conditions.